vkz/bemhtml-source-convert/README.md

 #BEMHTML to BH conversion tool
+###### Disclaimer ######
-##### Disclaimer ###### _Given the impedence mismatch between *Bemhtml* and *Bh* it does not seem possible to convert every template or guarantee that the applicative semantics of the source will be preserved in the result.
-Bemhtml is much too expressive and lenient to deliver on such promise.
-The ability to apply templates in modified context powered by XJST methods `apply`, `applyNext`, `applyCtx` employing the result is one feature prominantly missing in Bh.
-It's `applyBase` method carries a very particular meaning that doesn't map clearly on Bemhtml machinery and as of this writing appears to be broken anyway._
+_Given the impedence mismatch between *[Bemhtml]* and *[Bh]* it does not seem possible to convert every template or guarantee that the applicative semantics of the source will be preserved in the result.
+[Bemhtml] is much too expressive and lenient to deliver on such promise.
+The ability to apply templates in modified context powered by XJST methods `apply`, `applyNext`, `applyCtx` employing the result is one feature prominantly missing in [Bh], whose `applyBase` method carries a very particular meaning that doesn't map clearly on [Bemhtml] machinery and as of this writing appears to be broken anyway._

 ----------------------------------------------------------------------------------

-This is a tool to help you port existing Bemhtml templates into Bh.
+[bemhtml-source-convert](https://github.com/vkz/bemhtml-source-convert) helps you port existing [Bemhtml] templates to [Bh].
 Given the above disclaimer it is best viewed as an aid that guides your conversion effort.
-Until there's a more direct mapping between Bemhtml and Bh we hope that in the best case this tool will produce a drop in replacement for your Bemhtml template, on average give you enough meat to avoid writing Bh from scratch, offering meaningful feedback when unable to convert.
-Always be sure to eyeball and test the result.
+Until there's a more direct mapping between *Bemhtml* and *Bh* we hope that in the best case it will produce a drop in replacement for your *Bemhtml* template, give you enough meat to avoid writing *Bh* from scratch on your average template, and offer meaningful feedback when unable to convert.
+Be sure to eyeball and test even the happy case when conversion succeeds.

 ###Install
 ```bash